 In the unlikely event of us canceling the course your deposit will be refunded in full, additionally we will not be held responsible for any financial losses accrued.
-Deposits are non-refundable.
+Deposits are non-refundable if you chose to not participate in the course.
 We will accept late bookings if there is space available.

 Fundraise for your Tuition

 If you are interested in a creative way to come up with funds for this course, look into fundraising for it through WeTheTrees.com.
 It is a great way to reach out to your family and friends, let them know what you are up to and give them a easy way to contribute to your education.

 Please feel free to email us on firstname.lastname@example.org for any additional information you may need.